AmadeuxXX7/BlockX/README.md

   "color": ... #The color of the block (color name)
 }

-What the block does is in the function Play()
+What does the block does is in the function Play()

 The module bloques.py creates the blocks according to what there is in editor.py, this module also contains the save system.